 Colleges with high acceptance rates can be good options for you when you're selecting schools you want to apply to or attend.
-If you have low grades, standardized test scores, or you need to add safety schools to your list of colleges, these schools can give you more confidence that you'll be able to gain admission to a 4-year college.
+If you have low grades or poor standardized test scores, or need to add safety schools to your list of colleges, these schools can give you more confidence that you'll be able to gain admission to a four-year college.

-In this article, I'll give you the list of colleges with the highest acceptance rates, explain why they have such high acceptance rates, and offer pros and cons of attending these schools.
+In this article, I'll give you a list of colleges with the highest acceptance rates, explain why they have such high acceptance rates, and introduce the pros and cons of attending these schools.

 Why Do These Colleges Have Such High Acceptance Rates?

 Whereas the most selective colleges are focused on admitting the best and brightest students, colleges with high acceptance rates tend to be more concerned with providing access to higher education to those who meet minimum requirements.

 Many students face obstacles that prevent them from excelling in high school, and some students just lack motivation while they're in school.
 Colleges with high acceptance rates are more willing to give these students the opportunity to pursue a four-year college degree.